Helen Thomas: Awards

 Thomas received numerous awards and more than 30 honorary degrees.
 In 1976, Thomas was named one of the World Almanac's 25 Most Influential Women in America.
 In 1985, she received the Columbia University Journalism Award. and in 1984 was honored with the National Press Club Fourth Estate Award.
 In 2000, Thomas was presented with the Kiplinger Distinguished Contributions to Journalism Award.
+In 2003, Thomas received the Religious Liberty Award from the American Humanist Association.

 In 1986 she received the William Allen White Foundation Award for Journalistic Merit from the University of Kansas.
 In 1993, Thomas won the Walter Cronkite Award for Excellence in Journalism.
 Thomas received an Al Neuharth Award for Excellence in the Media from the Freedom Forum in 1991.
 The White House Correspondents' Association honored her in 1998 by establishing the "Helen Thomas Lifetime Achievement Award".
 In 2000, her alma mater, Wayne State University, established an award for journalists in her honor, the "Helen Thomas Spirit of Diversity award".
 In December 2010, the award was discontinued by Wayne State which cited her renewed remarks similar to those in May 2010.
 Speaking for Wayne State, Matthew Seeger, its interim dean said, that the award is given to promote the importance of diversity in the media and that this award "is no longer helping us achieve our goals."
 In 2007, Thomas received a Foremother Award from the National Center for Health Research.

 In October 2010, the Council on American-Islamic Relations (CAIR) honored Thomas with a lifetime achievement award.

 In April 2012, Thomas received an award from the Palestine Liberation Organization's General Mission to the United States.
 The award was presented by PLO Executive Committee member Hanan Ashrawi to "recognize Thomas's long career in the field of journalism, during which she defended the Palestinian position every step of the way."

 The Society of Professional Journalists had an annual award for top journalists named after Thomas but decided to retire the award in 2011.
 The SPJ executive board initially said it would keep the award after Thomas's May 2010 comments calling for Jews to leave Israel to the Palestinians and return to "Europe, Russia and America," but the board decided to retire the award after Thomas's remarks later in 2010 about the alleged control of the United States by Zionists.
 Several pro-Thomas individuals in SPJ leadership roles campaigned to have the award reinstated, but the retirement decision was upheld by SPJ's regional leadership that year and by an 85-77 margin at the national SPJ convention, also that year, marking the permanent end of any ties between Thomas and SPJ.